What can Child Support Interactive (CSI) do for me?

 I'm a custodial parent.
 What information do I need to access my case information using

-You will need your eight digit customer identification number (CIN) and the last four digits
+You will need your eight digit customer identification number (CIN) and your four digit PIN.

 What do I do if I don't know my customer identification number?